frankfka/TigerGraphCLI/docs/USAGE.md

 **Options**:

 * `[CONFIG_NAME]`: The name of the configuration to use with the command.
-* `--show-sensitive`: Show password and secret in output if specified.  [default: False]
+* `--show-sensitive`: Show password and secrets in output if specified.  [default: False]
 * `--help`: Show this message and exit.

 ### `tgcli config list`